umddb/cmsc424-fall2015/lab0/README.md

 The VMs are also running Ubuntu, with the same software pre-installed as the provided VirtualBox image.
 The usernames and passwords are different for different VMs, and will be provided as requested.

 After connecting, make sure all the software is running as discussed above.
+You don't have `sudo` access on these VMs, so some of the commands above may not work (e.g., for PostgreSQL, just do `createdb university` instead).

 ---